The Musketeer: Filming

 Shooting commenced on 17 August 2000, and took place in Luxembourg, Belgium and France.
 The streets of 17th century Paris were recreated in Sarlat-la-Canéda.
 The Dordogne town claims to be the 3rd most requested filming location in France after Paris and Nice, as its well preserved architecture makes it highly sought after for historical films.
 Another Dordogne locality, Monpazier, stood in for downtown Brionne.

 Sarlat and a castle on the outskirts of Monpazier figure in another revisionist take on Dumas, Revenge of the Musketeers.

 The Cité de Carcassonne provided some wide shots of the French capital's now demolished fortifications.
 Some specific Paris locations were based on buildings in Toulouse: the Royal Palace is the redecorated Capitole, while Richelieu's residence is the Convent of the Jacobins.
 The Toulouse part of the shoot was briefly disturbed by a dispute between local extras and Auzielle-based Capitole Productions, who had hired them on behalf of the film's main producers.
 At least one scene was cancelled as a result.

 The production also incorporated locations from Gascony, the actual region where d'Artagnan grew up, although they do not necessarily represent their real-life counterparts in narration.
 Among the more notable are Château de Cassaigne, which is used as the domain where the Queen seeks shelter after escaping from Paris, and Château de Caumont in Cazaux-Savès, which stands in for the Musketeers' headquarters at Monsieur de Tréville's.
-During filming in the area, Hyams, Diamant, Chambers and Castaldi attended a ceremony at :fr:Cathédrale Saint-Pierre de Condom where they were made honorary "musketeers", although this was not a military function, and rather a banquet organized by a cultural association only loosely related to the old Musketeers of the Guard.
+During filming in the area, Hyams, Diamant, Chambers and Castaldi attended a ceremony at Cathédrale Saint-Pierre de Condom where they were made honorary "musketeers", although this was not a military function, and rather a banquet organized by a cultural association only loosely related to the old Musketeers of the Guard.

 Vianden Castle in Luxembourg became the fictional Duchamps Castle, where the film's climactic action scene takes place.
 Vianden's mayor was apparently displeased with damage the castle suffered during filming.
 In addition to choreographing the fight scenes, Xin-Xin Xiong was Tim Roth's stunt double.